absmach/benchmark/reports/digitalocean-1to1.md

 ---
 > Useful facts:
->* 95% of clients had latency from 91ms up to 94ms
+>* 95% of clients had latency up to 94ms
 >* Max latency was up to 440ms

 ---